R-a-y-Zhang/hackerhour/talk.md

 Let us say you only care about the hidden files, i.e. those starting with a period, then you would do ```ls -al | awk '$9 ~ /^\./'```.
 If you only wanted the user, filename, and size of the files that begin with "a", then it would be ```ls -al | awk '{ if ($9 ~ /^a/) { print $3 "\t" $5 "\t" $9 } }'```.
 This also happens to introduce one of the conditionals of _awk_.

+#### sed
+**sed**, or Stream EDitor, is another pretty powerful tool.
+It can be used for file manipulation, find and replace, searching, deleting, etc.
+It's usage is left as an exercise to the reader.

 #### xargs
 **xargs** is used to pass deliminated results as individual parameters.
 For example, let us say that you have the files test1, test2, test3, test4, test5 and